TJMasked/Azure-ELK-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- **_What is the main advantage of automating configuration with Ansible?_**
+- _Ansible ensures the same configuration (typically in the form of text files written in YAML) is run across one to many servers within minutes._

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- **_In 3-5 bullets, explain the steps of the ELK installation play.
+E.g., install Docker; download image; etc._**
-- ...
-- ...
+- ...Modify /etc/ansible/hosts file to include the ELK server name, IP address and the python interpreter.
+- ...Install Docker and associated python module
+- ...Use Command and sysctl Module to increase virtual memory and ensure it is mapped to a max value
+- ...Download image (sebp/elk:761) and launch a docker elk container.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.